cblevins/sp22-dig-stud/in-class/install-wordpress.md

 Now go to these instructions to install: <https://community.reclaimhosting.com/t/installing-wordpress/265>.

 Once you've finished, go back to Reclaim Hosting's `File Manager` and go to `sandbox` folder, you should now see a new folder called `website`.
 If you look inside here, you will see a bunch of new folders and files that were automatically generated to "build" your Wordpress site.
-This means you should have a Wordpress website suite installed under `http://yourdomainname/sandbox/website` (try loading this in a new web browser) - remember that it may prompt you for the sandbox password you added to the `sandbox` folder during class on 1/27.
+This means you should have a Wordpress website suite installed under `http://yourdomainname/sandbox/website` (try loading this in a new web browser).

 To actually start modifying your website, you need to log in to the Wordpress dashboard (separate from Reclaim Hosting).
 The login page will be: `http://yourdomainname/sandbox/website/wp-admin`, and you will use the Administrator username and password you specified when you installed Wordpress.
 Visit this URL and make sure that you are able to log in to the Wordpress dashboard before the start of class.
 You don't need to do anything, but make sure you are able to log in.